sri2729/aws-terraform-learning/INTERVIEW_QA_GUIDE.md

 **Learning Focus:**
 1. **Advanced Terraform**: Use more advanced features like for_each, dynamic blocks
-2. **AWS Services**: Integrate more services like Step Functions, EventBridge
+2. **AWS Services**: Integrate more services like Lambda, API Gateway
 3. **Observability**: Implement distributed tracing and logging
 4. **Security**: Add more security layers and compliance controls
-5. **Serverless Patterns**: Event-driven architectures, microservices

 This project was an excellent learning foundation, and these enhancements would make it production-ready."